neelotpalchaulia/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab02-1-data-model-and-model-driven-app.md

 #### Task 1: Create Tables

 1. In the [Power Apps maker portal](https://make.powerapps.com/) page, make sure you are in the correct environment.
-Select **Solutions** and click to open the **Company 311** solution you created in Exercise 1.
+Select **Solutions** and open the **Company 311** solution you created in Exercise 1.

 2. Select **+ New** \> **Table** \> **Table**.